 If customers are not happy, this threatens the livelihood of hospitality organizations.
 With so much on the line, HR professionals at hospitality companies face a unique set of challenges they have to tackle daily.

 Historically, HR in hospitality has battled problems like low wages, high turnover, and the recruitment of skilled employees.
-These concerns have been magnified by the pandemic, with mandatory shutdowns sending unemployment rates skyrocketing to 38% earlier this year.
+These concerns have been magnified since 2020, with unemployment rates skyrocketing as high as 38% over the last few years.

-Navigating the current HR issues in the hospitality industry during a pandemic is uncharted territory.
-The situation hospitality organizations find themselves in has shone an even brighter light on these obstacles and how critical it is to have the right HR processes in place.
+The situation hospitality organizations find themselves in has shone an even brighter light on how critical it is to have the right HR processes in place.
 Let’s take a more in-depth look at some of the biggest hospitality challenges HR leaders face today.

 Staff Attrition (Unfilled Vacancies)